algotrade-research/SmartBeta/README.md

 - Report: [link](./doc/BACKTESTING_REPORT.pdf)

 # Optimization
 - Optuna is used for the optimization process.
-More detail of optuna can be found
+More detail of optuna can be found [here](https://optuna.org/)
-- We use the sum of sharpe ratio and maximum drawdown as the objective function to optimize.
-The optimization process is done in the `optimize.py` file.
+- The objective function maximizes the Sharpe ratio while minimizing maximum drawdown.
 - The setting for the optimization process is in the `parameter/optimization_params.json` file.
 The parameters are:
 ```json
 {